 Playgroups are gatherings of children, usually age 5 and under, and their carers in a community space where there are toys, interactive play, craft, and activities, and fellowship (and sometimes even coffee) for the adults.
-The activities tend to be suitable for children in the entire age range, so, for instance, a one year old, three year old, and five year old, will all enjoy playing dress up, just in their own age appropriate way.
+The activities tend to be suitable for children in the entire age range, so, for instance, a one-year-old, three-year-old, and five years old, will all enjoy playing dress-up, just in their own age-appropriate way.

 Playgroups are typically staffed with volunteers or staff who manage the space and supplies, but carers are expected to supervise their children.

 Playgroups typically meet at an established time each week, and most go on break during the school holidays.
-They range in size greatly, and can be anything from an intimate group in a small church hall to a huge gathering in a large community centre.
+They range in size greatly and can be anything from an intimate group in a small church hall to a huge gathering in a large community center.